taschekuller/Taschekuller/README.md

 - 🔭 I’m currently working on **Mobile and Web Applications.**

-- 🌱 I’m currently learning **Back-end, Gen ai, Data Structures and Algorithm**
+- 🌱 I’m currently learning **Back-end, LLM, Data Structures and Algorithm**

 - 📫 How to reach me **idogukanince@gmail.com**